amissine/netty-named-pipe/README.md

 # netty-named-pipe
 This netty example shows how to use named pipes under Linux and/or Mac OS.
-It is based on [FileServer](http://netty.io/4.1/xref/io/netty/example/file/FileServer.html) example.
+It is based on the [FileServer](http://netty.io/4.1/xref/io/netty/example/file/FileServer.html) example.

 ## How to run the example
 You will need three terminal windows to run this example.
 In the first window, you start the TCP server: